Figma Review: Why Every Design Team Uses It

 The free plan is legitimately useful.
 You get 3 Figma design files, unlimited personal files, and access to the community.
 For freelancers or anyone working on a small number of projects, free works.

-The Professional plan at $15/user/month (annual) removes file limits, adds shared libraries, and unlocks team features.
+The Professional plan at $12/editor/month (billed annually, or $15/month billed monthly) removes file limits, adds shared libraries, and unlocks team features.
 The Organization plan at $45/user/month adds design system analytics, branching, and enterprise security.

 For most teams, Professional is the right tier.
 You get everything you need for real product design work without enterprise overhead.